Curtis, Washington: Politics

-Curtis has historically voted Republican and conservative.
-As this is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.
+As Curtis is an unincorporated community, there are no defined bounds, and the precinct may be incongruous with the census boundaries.

 The 2020 election included two votes for candidates of the Libertarian Party and two votes for write-in candidates.
+In the 2024 election, there were 2 votes cast for write-in candidates and 3 votes were tallied for Robert F. Kennedy Jr..